rrcomtech/hpi-ii-project-2022/README.md

 The persons will then be inspected for duplicates.
 All distinct persons will be produced to the topic persons_dedup in kafka and all duplicate persons will be produced to dup_persons.

 The visualization of results is done with Kibana which we included in our docker configuration.
-To see the visualized results, please visit its gui at https://localhost:5601 when running the project.
+To see the visualized results, please visit its GUI at https://localhost:5601 when running the project and navigate to the preferred chart.

 # Initial Repository Readme
 This repository provides a code base for the information integration lecture in the summer semester of 2022.
 Below you